getreu/tp-note/README.md

     * [aarch64-unknown-linux-gnu/release/tpnote]

+### Tp-Note in official package repositories

-### Tp-Note NetBSD
+#### Tp-Note on NetBSD

 * An official package is available on NetBSD and other "pkgsrc" supported platforms.

   To install Tp-Note on NetBSD, simply use the native package manager: